mit-rss/path_planning/README.md

 In the interest of runtime, each test will be run once per submission.
 It may take up to 10 minutes for the autograder to evaluate your code.
 You are free to resubmit as many times as you would like before the deadline.

 #### Part A: Path Planning (3 points)
-*Initial Condition*: The car will be placed at a set pose in the stata basement map and given a goal pose.
+*Initial Condition*: The car will be placed at a set pose in the Stata basement map and given a goal pose.

-You will receive full credit if your path remains within delta_path of the entire TA solution path
+You will receive full credit if your path remains within `delta_path` of the entire TA solution path.

 You will get 0 points if:
-- A path is not found within plan_time_thresh
+- A path is not found within `plan_time_thresh`
 - Your path enters occluded space on the map
-- Your cumulative distance from the TA path is greater than delta_path_max*path_length
+- Your cumulative distance from the TA path is greater than `delta_path_max`*`path_length`

 #### Part B: Pure Pursuit (3 points)
-*Initial Condition*: The car will be placed at the start point of a loaded trajectory (path_planning/trajectories/loop2.traj) in the stata basement map with the submitted particle filter running.
+*Initial Condition*: The car will be placed at the start point of a loaded trajectory (`path_planning/trajectories/loop2.traj`) in the Stata basement map with the submitted particle filter running.

 Your score will be determined by what percentage of the given path you are able to follow before:
-- Exceeding pursuit_time_thresh
+- Exceeding `pursuit_time_thresh`
 - Entering occluded space on the map
-- Driving further than delta_pursuit from the given path
+- Driving further than `delta_pursuit` from the given path

 #### Part C: TESSE Integration (4 points)
 *Initial Condition*: